 Artificial intelligence is revolutionizing every industry with various use cases.
-Demand for AI products grows as more companies shift their legacy systems with digital products to survive in the competitive business landscape.
+Demand for AI products grows as more companies shift their legacy systems to digital products to survive in the competitive business landscape.
 However, the AI vendor landscape is crowded, and most executives or decision-makers have limited knowledge of the AI landscape.

 Check out our comprehensive categorization of enterprise AI companies based on their sizes, technology, industry, business function, geography, business model & services they offer: